 Send transcripts to:

 1871 Old Main Drive

 Shippensburg, PA 17257

-- Professional experience required, include resume – Experience highlighted after Master’s degree and employment history should list responsibilities rather than only job titles.
-(Three Years of Post-Masters Employment)
+- Professional experience required, include resume – Experience highlighted after master’s degree and employment history should list responsibilities rather than only job titles.
+Three Years of Post-Masters Employment through the resume link.

-- Three recommendation letters – (1) Employer (1) Clinical Supervisor (1) Prior Graduate School Faculty Member (Must include telephone and email contacts from above stated individuals, employer must be within the last three years and the clinical supervisor should be non-faculty.
-Letters must be sent directly to the Graduate Admissions Office (Address above or email email@example.com)
+- Provide 3 references – (1) Employer (1) Clinical Supervisor (1) Prior Graduate School Faculty Member (Must include telephone and email contacts from above stated individuals, employer must be within the last three years and the clinical supervisor should be non-faculty) in the "Recommendation" tab.
+An automated email will be sent on your behalf for their recommendation.

 - Your written response to the following personal essay question through the "Program Statement or Questionnaire" link:

 - Please share with the application committee why you are pursuing this degree, what skills you bring that will enhance the cohort, and by attaining this degree how it will allow you to contribute to the counseling profession.

 - Total 1250 words, Please utilize APA Publication Manual 5th Edition Standards

 - Interview with department chair will be requested, this is scheduled after all of the above documentation is submitted to Graduate Admissions